Haizhouzhou/sopra-fs25-group-28-client/README.md

 - No attribution required
 - Allowed to be modified and redistributed

-Special thanks to Kenney for providing high-quality, freely available game assets.
+Thanks to Kenney for providing high-quality, freely available game assets.